 It's not unusual for healers to be drawn to some form of spiritual wisdom.
 I noticed that those already studying spirituality, including myself, had an easier time tapping into their intuition while training to be a healer.

 As you may know, I'm a long-time Kabbalah student.
 I've looked into many different spiritual schools and communities, and Kabbalah is what I always come back to.
 In a nutshell, it gives me a practical playbook on the rules of life.
 I was and still am a logical person, so when I was taking classes, I was that student constantly asking questions, and the teachers always gave answers that satisfied and made sense to me.
 I meet with my Kabbalah teacher once a month to keep on track with my spiritual growth and better connect to the Light.
+I also like that the company evolves with the times, and they are always finding ways to improve.

 It would be good to have a trusted mentor/teacher to guide you on your healing and spiritual journey.
 Aside from my Kabbalah teacher, I have sessions with my own healer at least once a month as well.
 My teachers have their own teachers, and so on.